EN Banner

 Difference between Blue Lagoon and Secret Lagoon

-Are Blue Lagoon and Secret Lagoon the same, different or similar?
+What is the difference between Blue Lagoon and Secret Lagoon?
 Is Secret Lagoon the cheaper and less touristy alternative to Blue Lagoon?
 Difference between Blue Lagoon and Secret Lagoon – misconception resolved.

 Let’s examine each of them in detail.

 1. The water is BLUE!
 Really?
 No. Why?
 It is because the water contains a natural mineral called Silica which reflects light making the water look blue.
-In fact, the water is cloudy white in color.
+The water is cloudy and white.

 2. The water is very good for the skin.
 Yes.
 This natural silica mineral in the water is very good for the skin.
 It is an ingredient found in spa products like face masks and moisturizers.
 Spend some time in the waters at the Blue Lagoon and you will feel that your skin is significantly smoother and nourished.

 1. It is a secret place and not many people know about it.
-No, absolutely not true.
-The Secret Lagoon might be even more crowded than Blue Lagoon at times as it is a very small lagoon and since the whole world actually knows about it, it is not really a secret as it seems.
+No, not true.
+The Secret Lagoon might be even more crowded than Blue Lagoon at times as it is a very small lagoon and since the whole world knows about it, it is not as secret as it seems.

 Price Comparison